General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What character is played by Oscar Isaac in the sequel trilogy?
+- What character is performed by Oscar Isaac within the sequel trilogy?

 - Admiral Ackbar belongs to what species?

-- What is the name of the top secret order given by Palpatine in Revenge of the Sith, calling for all Jedi leaders to be killed?
+- What’s the identify of the highest secret order given by Palpatine in Revenge of the Sith, calling for all Jedi leaders to be killed?

-- What type of creature does Luke Skywalker fight underneath Jabba the Hutt’s throne in Return of the Jedi?
+- What sort of creature does Luke Skywalker battle beneath Jabba the Hutt’s throne in Return of the Jedi?

 Answers